-They’re known to house high-end brands, beauty salons, fitness clubs, an indoor floating market, restaurants, and an art gallery.
-Here, you’ll see an entire floor, home to the Hokkaido Dosanko Plaza, a local specialty shop which stocks fresh produce, sweets, and delicacies.
+They’re known to house high-end brands, beauty salons, fitness clubs, indoor floating markets, restaurants, and art galleries.
+Here, you’ll see an entire floor, home to the Hokkaido Dosanko Plaza, a local specialty shop that stocks fresh produce, sweets, and delicacies.

-More than being a popular landmark in Bangkok, it has a very distinct architecture – with a resemblance to the three glass krathongs stretching 300 meters along the river.
+More than being a famous landmark in Bangkok, it has a very distinct architecture resembling the three glass krathongs stretching 300 meters along the river.

 SookSiam / Ground Floor Complex

-Don’t miss out the floating market the next time you visit Bangkok.
-You’ll be amazed how well- designed the space is – from the various boats and friendly vendors greeting you, down to the creative Thai motif surrounding the area.
+Don’t miss out on the floating market the next time you visit Bangkok.
+You’ll be amazed at how well-designed the space is – from the various boats and friendly vendors greeting you down to the creative Thai motif surrounding the area.

-Here, you can enjoy traditional Thai snacks and shop for regional handicrafts as well as some interesting garments.
+Here, you can enjoy traditional Thai snacks and shop for regional handicrafts and exciting garments.
 You can also enjoy some Thai cultural performances and relax at massage shops after a tad tiring shopping.

-SookSiam is said to promote Thailand’s 77 provinces through their offering of traditional cuisine and hospitality.
+SookSiam is said to promote Thailand’s 77 provinces by offering traditional cuisine and hospitality.

 Must try: The Thai-style fried noodles and the Mango Sticky Rice.

-For most shoppers, they prefer visiting the Takashimaya department store and the Apple store from the US which is only exclusive to the mall.
+Most shoppers prefer visiting the Takashimaya department store and the Apple store from the US, which is only exclusive to the mall.